 'Danger of infection' stickers

 Samples from patients with blood borne virus diseases constitute a particular hazard to laboratory staff.
-All infectious or potentially infectious specimens and their accompanying request forms should be clearly marked with “Danger of Infection” stickers.
+All infectious or potentially infectious specimens and their accompanying request forms should be clearly marked with 'Danger of Infection' stickers.
 The range of investigations available on such specimens may be limited.
 Please contact the laboratory for further information.

 Transport of specimens to the laboratory

-Sample storage prior
+Sample storage prior to transport

 Chemistry

-affected.
+All Chemistry gel tube sample tests will be affected.
 Samples delayed over 12 hours cannot be processed.

-specimens in EDTA tubes may be stored in a refrigerator overnight.
+Blood Glucose specimens in fluoride tubes and HbA1C specimens in EDTA tubes may be stored in a refrigerator overnight.

 Haematology

-Full blood count specimens in EDTA tubes may be
+Full blood count specimens in EDTA tubes may be stored in a refrigerator overnight.

 Microbiology

-All urine, swabs etc may be stored in a
+All urine, swabs etc may be stored in a refrigerator overnight.

 Histopathology

-Specimens may be stored overnight at room
+Specimens may be stored overnight at room temperature.

 Transport from wards and other areas within the Trust

 Pathology specimens are potentially infectious and hazardous.
 Care must be taken to minimise the risks to staff when transporting specimens in the Air Tube chute system or in metal transport boxes.
 The collection and transportation of samples are also critical factors affecting the quality of results.
-It is essential, therefore, that users of the service adhere to the Sample Transport Procedure for Wards.
+It is essential that users of the service adhere to the Sample Transport Procedure for Wards.

 Samples from patients with blood borne virus diseases constitute a particular hazard to laboratory staff.
 All infectious or potentially infectious specimens and their accompanying request forms should be clearly marked with “Danger of Infection” stickers.
 Do not send samples labelled as danger of infection in the air tube system.